Sar-Go/HomeProSolutionsLandingPage/README.md

 # Summary
 A web server built using Go language, demonstrating the working of Routes, fit into a hypothetical use case.
-Employees, GET & POST Request (no persistant storage- DB attached)
+Uses, GET & POST methods (no persistant storage- DB attached)

 # Documentation